 Research published in recent years indicates that, in addition to improving physical fitness, running also affects brainpower.
-While changes in the brain can vary across individuals and according to their preference for sprints or long-distance runs, the benefits of running for mental health include improved emotion regulation, cognitive flexibility, and ability to learn.
+While changes in the brain can vary across individuals and according to their preference for sprints or long-distance runs, the benefits of running for mental health include improved emotion regulation, cognitive flexibility, and the ability to learn.

-In a recent article published in the British Psychological Society’s Research Digest, Christian Jarrett summarized multiple research studies and outlined 10 ways that running has been shown to affect brainpower:
+In a recent article published in the British Psychological Society’s Research Digest, Christian Jarrett summarized multiple research studies and outlined 10 ways that running has been shown to affect brainpower.

 - Running can change the brain’s wiring, increasing connectivity between neural regions of the brain and heightening cognitive engagement.

 - Intense sprinting (10-second sprints for ten minutes) can enhance executive functioning immediately following the sprint sets and for 45 minutes afterwards.